-Doctor’s visits, prescription drugs, co-pays, premiums—the amount of money you spend on healthcare every year can feel endless.
+From doctor’s visits to prescription drugs to copays and premiums, the amount of money you spend on healthcare every year can feel endless.
 Luckily, a little comparison shopping and smart detective work can net significant savings.
-As a savvy consumer, it’s important to look out for your best interests.
 Here are 11 ways to keep a little more cash in your pocket.

 A flexible spending account (FSA) allows you to put aside pretax dollars that you can use toward medical expenses throughout the year.
 The pretax deduction lowers your taxable income, reducing the amount you’ll owe on April 15.
 If your employer offers an FSA and your healthcare costs are fairly predictable, you should take advantage of it.
 Just remember that you’ll forfeit any money you don’t use by the end of the year, so it doesn’t pay to get overeager.